 For instance, companies from Fortune 500 list are those who have strong corporate cultures you can’t change overnight.
 In fact, changing those cultures may be the hardest journey you will ever make.
 It doesn’t mean that everything is lost, yet you must consciously consider the obstacles on the path.

 However, small and mid-sized business is just what is manageable to change.
-And one of the changes companies must make is on the side of a culture.
+And one of the changes companies must make is on the side of culture.
 Now, let us define the levels of your change, starting from local to global and vice versa.

 Depending on the size of your call center you can make a partial change in your call center.
 It could affect certain departments, groups of people, and technology inside an organization.